-With In-Place upgrade Windows tempts to bring everything from the old version to the new one, resulting with accumulation of many old and unused files, registry entries of some uninstalled programs and all other types of junk.
+With In-Place upgrade Windows tempts to bring everything from the old version to the new one, resulting in an accumulation of many old and unused files, registry entries of some uninstalled programs, and all other types of junk.
 This way you end up with a new version of Windows cluttered at the very beginning.
 Also, some of the programs can be incompatible with the new version or simply uninstalled during the process so you can end up spending time troubleshooting the issues afterward.

 A clean install is a great way for a fresh start, especially if you’ve been running the same system version for quite a long time.

 Everyone tends to keep a lot of programs and files which aren’t really used so this is a perfect moment to install only apps that you really need.
 Regain control over your system apps and also, start with a clean Windows Registry.
 After performing a clean install, you will need to invest some time to personalize your PC and get all the benefits of the new Windows.
 But in the end, you will have decluttered PC with much better performances than you would have with In-Place upgrade.